 Suffolk in Colour by Tom Chamberlain & Jack Tricker

 Jack is from Stowmarket.
 Tom is from Ipswich.
-They are both from Suffolk.
+We are both from Suffolk.
 Sunny Suffolk.
 Where the fields are green, and the cottages painted Suffolk Pink.
-They love Suffolk.
-And they want to show you why.
+We love Suffolk.
+And we want to show you why.

 Image credit (c) Joe Twigg